Understanding melanoma: The signs, symptoms and risk factors

 A new spot on the skin — one that changes in size, shape or color, or one that looks different — is an important warning sign of melanoma and should be checked by a doctor.
 The ABCDE rule outlines the characteristics of moles that may be melanomas and is helpful guidance for monitoring skin changes:

-The spot is changing in size, shape or color
+The mole is changing in size, shape, or color.

 Any of these warning signs should be discussed with a doctor, especially if you feel you are at risk for melanoma.